 - "gt1E34noPulse" lists the $\dot{E} > 10^{34}$ erg s-1 for which, after 5 years of devoted phase-folding, no hint of pulsations has been seen.
 From the LAT's point of view, we could stop timing these, to free up radio telescope time.
 Parkes may wish to continue monitoring them for other Science goals.
 We certainly favor continued radio timing of weak gamma-detected pulsars.
-Brighter ones could perhaps be timed with the LAT, with only occasional radio observations, to ensure phase coherence. - "DeathNotFolded" focusses on the $10^{33} < \dot{E} < 10^{34}$ erg s-1 range, to study whether the gamma-ray deathline is gradual or sharp.
+Brighter ones could perhaps be timed with the LAT, with only occasional radio observations, to ensure phase coherence. - "ParkesTimesNorth" would list pulsars that Parkes times, that are accessible by the Northern telescopes.
+(DAS didn't make the list.)
+In 2009, Simon suggested dropping these.
+It doesn't seem to have happened, possibly due to those 'other Science goals'.
+Well? - "DeathNotFolded" focusses on the $10^{33} < \dot{E} < 10^{34}$ erg s-1 range, to study whether the gamma-ray deathline is gradual or sharp.
 Figure 1 shows 247 (!) gray dots in the zone.
-We can tune the number of targets by tweaking the thresholds on latitude, distance, and S1400.
-As stated above, JBO is taking this project on, outside of the PTC. - "WeakNearOffPlane" aims to increase the number of black dots amongst the overall population.
+We can tune the number of target by tweaking the thresholds on latitude, distance, and S1400. - "WeakCloseOffPlane" aims to increase the number of black dots amongst the overall population.
 Latitude and distance cuts favor reasonable gamma signal-to-noise even for low luminosity.
 Gamma-ray detection of the low spindown power pulsars is a worthwhile, maybe, longshot (Hou & Smith 2013) although we'll need to be sure we're able to back-trapolate to launch.
 (If we favor high S1400 pulsars to make life easier for the radioastronomers, will that introduce an unwanted beaming bias?)
-Again, the JBO database gives them a big headstart on this project.
+Matthew started listing archival Parkes observations of some of these, and was starting to think about sky temperature. - "ATNF_LATmatches" lists a dozen unfolded pulsars that fall within the error ellipse of weak (TS> 10) 4-year LAT sources.
+We could time all or some of these (e.g. the ones with the highest $\sqrt{\dot{E}}/d^2$, or ones with not-too-small latitude |b|, et cetera). - "InterpulsarsPTC2014".
+This turns out to be a non-issue: we already phase-fold all but four of the 27 radio interpulse pulsars studied by Weltevrede & Johnston (2008).
+Their geometry is particularly well-known, using polarization data.
+We solidly detect three.
+A few more give a glimmer of hope, and we should keep at them.
+We could add J1126-6054.
+J1806-1920 is probably too low latitude, too low \dot{E} , and too far.
+J1852-0118 has low S1400 = 350 μ Jy in addition to those handicaps.
+The fourth, J1713-3844, has P0 = 1 s and low \dot{E} and is probably beyond the scope of PTC.

-2Suppose that the electrons responsible for the radio beams also radiated a weak, collimated gamma beam.
+3Suppose that the electrons responsable for the radio beams also radiated a weak, collimated gamma beam.
 We might only see it for high-latitude, nearby pulsars with a small range of orientations.
 And perhaps with low or no modulation.
 The theorists dis-predict this.
 But if it were true, it would change our ideas about pulsar contributions to the diffuse emission.
 Look a little harder?